Supply Chain Dashboards – Key Metrics For Manufacturers

 Supply chain metrics and key performance indicators (KPIs) are sometimes a bit tougher to compile than sales metrics.
 Nevertheless, measuring supply chain performance is critical for a manufacturing concern.

 As with any analytics project, start small and work your way towards your goal.
 Remember that the KPI you want to measure today, may not be the one you want to measure tomorrow.
-Times are a changin’, so gather information, leave room for flexibility and don’t worry if the measurement is not perfect.
+Times are changing, so gather information, leave room for flexibility and don’t worry if the measurement is not perfect.
 You can refine as you go!

 Some of the supply chain metrics that our customer use and that we’ve seen deployed as part of other supply chain initiatives are highlighted below.
 This list is in no way exhaustive, but it’s a good starting point as you think through how to digitally manage your supply chain more effectively.